12 Mile Coulee development

 12 Mile Coulee Natural Environment Park is a unique natural area in Calgary's northwest that provides ample opportunity for hiking, cycling, walking and running.

 12 Mile Coulee Management Plan

-The 12 Mile Coulee Management Plan was created with public and stakeholder input.
+The 12 Mile Coulee Management Plan was created with public and external partner input.
 This plan provides direction for the protection, development, and maintenance of 12 Mile Coulee to preserve the natural character of the landscape while providing quality recreational opportunities suitable for this type of park.

 In 2021 The City of Calgary will be starting a trail restoration project taking place in the spring and fall.